cds-snc/claim-tax-benefits-documentation/pages/_en/design.md

 Electronic notifications

-* At this time, it is not possible to notify tax-filer’s of this service by email to their My Account.
+* At this time, it is not possible to notify tax-filers of this service by email to their My Account.
 * We are unable to provide personalised information such as the access code in the letter for security reasons.
 This requires further examination in collaboration with the appropriate areas.

 **Design Interventions**